 SWAN is a not-for-profit organisation with tax-deductible status.
 Our services are funded through government grants and the generosity of people who make donations and provide ongoing sponsorship.
 Go to our website to learn more about SWAN, join as a member or find out how you can get involved. swanautism.org.au "High quality inclusion is not just about 'being there' or attending a mainstream or universal setting, but about creating environments that provide opportunities for ALL children to actively engage in ALL activities" Denise Luscombe, Chair ECIA WA/NT 2015 People with disability need the same chances as everyone else to think about what they want to do and make decisions about their life.
 Receiving good information and support leads to increased decisionmaking skills and greater independence and responsibility.
 About this booklet This booklet was created to help autistic adults to have the opportunities and the support they need in everyday life, and to be included in all aspects of their community.
 It covers topics such as the transition from high school to post-secondary education and training, as well as employment, housing, health, and other aspects of everyday life.
 This booklet will also be helpful to the families, friends, and supporters of autistic adults.
 This booklet has lots of useful information that will help autistic adults find the services, community activities, and supports they need.
 We've included information about rights and advocacy services, government entitlements, and where to find more information and help when you need it.
 There is also information about the NDIS including the different types of supports the NDIS can fund, and advice to help you with planning so you can get appropriate supports that suit your individual needs.
 How to use this booklet Some people using this resource will want to read the whole booklet first, while others will be looking for specific information.
 You may want to look only at certain topics that are of more interest to you at the moment.
 It's up to you.
 As well as providing information, we have also included activity pages throughout the booklet, and a blank page at the back of the booklet for notes.
 You can use these to map out and record important information about services and supports, so it becomes a handy personal resource.
+In this book, you will see that all web addresses start with 'swanautism.org.au/'.
+This is because we made our own short URLs from longer web addresses.
+Short URLs are useful if the long web address changes, as the short URL will still work and take you to the right place, even if the long address is different.
 If you have any comments about the booklet, or need further information, please get in touch with us at SWAN by emailing info@swanautism.org.au.
 This booklet is the fourth in a series that SWAN has produced for different ages and stages of life.
 You can find all the booklets on the SWAN website, and please contact us if you would like a hard copy. www.swanautism.org.au